dginst/crypto-index/install.md

 * 'USD','GBP', 'CAD' and 'JPY'

 Once downloaded, the code stores the retrieved data on MongoDB in the database "index" and collection "ecb_raw".
-It is possible to change the period of downlaod modifying the "Start_Period"
+It is possible to change the period of downlaod modifying the "start_period"

 ### 2) Run ECB_hist_setup.py